asmet081/asmet081/README.md

+### Welcome!

 Hey there 👋,

+My name is Alex Smetana!
 I am currently a student attending the UWSP double majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
 I am an a You can see a full list of what I am up to on [LinkedIn](https://www.linkedin.com/in/alex-smetana-03052121a/).

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b

   ---